Suzie Bates: International centuries

-Overview

-As of the conclusion of the Women's Cricket World Cup hosted by New Zealand in April 2022, Bates held the record for the most WODI centuries by a New Zealander with 12 in total, and was second only to Meg Lanning of Australia overall.
+As of the conclusion of the 2022 Women's Cricket World Cup, Bates held the record for the most Women's ODI centuries by a New Zealander with 12 in total, and was second only to Meg Lanning of Australia overall.
 She had also scored a single Women's Twenty20 International century.
-Her highest WODI and international score was her second WODI century, a score of 168 against Pakistan, at Drummoyne Oval, Sydney, Australia, on 19 March 2009, during that year's Women's Cricket World Cup.
+Her highest ODI and international score was her second ODI century, a score of 168 against Pakistan, at Sydney on 19 March 2009, made during the 2009 Women's Cricket World Cup.